vectordotdev/vector/website/docs/reference/transforms/concat.md

 ### target

 The name for the new label.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>